 Admission outside of the normal age group

-These parents will need to make an application alongside children applying at the normal age which should explain why it is in the child’s best interest to be admitted outside of their normal age which may include information such as professional evidence as to why this is the case and why an exception should be made in the case of the child.
-A decision as to whether this is an appropriate course of action will be made by the local authority who will take into account the circumstances of the case and views of the headteacher of the community or voluntary controlled school concerned.
+Any such parents will need to make an application alongside children applying at the normal age explaining why they consider it to be in the child’s best interest to be admitted outside of their normal age, this may include information such as professional evidence as to why this is the case and why an exception should be made in the case of the child.
+A decision as to whether this is agreed will be made by the local authority.
+They will take into account the circumstances of the case including the parent’s views and information provided; information about the child’s academic, social, and emotional development; where relevant, their medical history and the views of any medical professionals; whether they have previously been educated out of their normal age group; and whether they may naturally have fallen into a lower age group if it were not for being born prematurely as well as views of the headteacher of the community or voluntary controlled school concerned.
 Parents do not have the right to insist that their child is admitted to a particular year group.

 Waiting lists for Admissions and Normal Point of Entry